codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 `rsa.py` contains three classes: BirdDistractorDataset, RSA and IncrRSA.

-`BirdDistractorDataset` allows us to manage the dataset with CUB images, load all the data related to class labels, attributes
+`BirdDistractorDataset` allows us to manage the dataset with CUB images.
+It loads all the data related to class labels, attributes, images, batches and issues and prepares it to be accessed.

+`RSA` contains the code for computing TODO

 ### Two issues